Creating an analysis for senders of halt in GT packages

 gtPackages includes: aMethod package ]

-We can also perform another operation in the results, like groping them by package
+We can also perform another operation on the results, like grouping them by package:

 ((sendersInGtPackages contents groupedBy: [ :aCompiledMethod |